Feeling the symptoms

 - Allow in-person visits from a home health nurse at certain timepoints throughout the trial to record vital signs, perform blood draws, COVID testing, and review health status.

 - Attend 2 remote telehealth visits with the study doctor or staff during the trial to review study and health status.

 Some unexpected risks and side effects may occur when you take part in a clinical research study.
 The study doctor will closely monitor, treat, and try to prevent any side effects that you might experience while participating in this research study.
 Other drugs and procedures may be provided to make side effects less serious and less uncomfortable.

-Using the study devices, participants will be able to monitor various bodily measurements, such as temperature and heart rate.
+Using the study devices, participants will be able to monitor various bodily measurements, such as temperature.
 The overall results of the study may be published; however, all protected health information (PHI) that could potentially identify you will be completely removed and all data presented will be de-identified in accordance with HIPAA.
 The sponsor will not provide any individual results from this study, nor provide results directly to participants.